An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Approximation of

-Therefore the second largest such $d$ is at least $\sqrt{2XA^{-1}}.$
+Therefore the second largest such $d$ is at least $\sqrt{XA^{-1}/2}.$

-Next we consider the contribution from all such approximations with $d$ lying in a diadic interval $[K,2K]$ all of these approximations are within $X^{-1}A$ of $\alpha$ and are separated from each other by at least $\frac{1}{4K^2}$.
-Therefore, there are at most $1+8X^{-1}AK^2$.
-If we ensure that $K$ is at least $\sqrt{2XA^{-1}}$, this is $O(X^{-1}AK^2)$.
-Hence all of these $d$'s contribute at most $O(X^{-1}A^3K)$ to the sum of reciprocals.
-Furthermore we can ignore terms with $K>AC$.
-Taking the sum of this over $K$ a power of 2, we get at most $O(X^{-1}A^4C)$.
+Next we consider the number of such approximations with $d$ lying in a diadic interval $[K,2K]$.
+All of these approximations are within $X^{-1}A$ of $\alpha$ and are separated from each other by at least $\frac{1}{4K^2}$.
+Therefore, taking $K>\sqrt{XA^{-1}/2}$, the number of such approximations is $O(X^{-1}AK^2)$, so the contribution they make to the sum of the reciprocals of the elements of $S$ is at most $O(X^{-1}A^3 K)$.
+Summing this over $K$ a power of 2 of size at most $AC$, yields a total contribution of $O(X^{-1}A^4 C)$.
+Thus, the sum of the reciprocals of elements of $S$ corresponding to all of the appropriate rational approximations except for the one of minimal denominator is at most $O(X^{-1}A^4 C)$.
+The contribution coming from the approximation with minimal denominator consists of the sum of reciprocals of $O(A)$ terms each of size $\Omega(B/A)$, and is thus $O(A(B/A)^{-1})=O(A^2 B^{-1})$.
+Combining this with the contribution from the other rational approximations yields our result. \end{proof}

+We will be using Lemma \ref{RatApproxStructureLem} to bound the number of ideals of $L$ so that $N(\mf a)\alpha$ has a good rational approximation.
+In order to do this we will also need the following:

+\begin{lem} Fix $L$ be a number field.
+Let $n$ be a positive integer, and let $X$ and $\epsilon$ be positive real numbers.
+Then for any $\epsilon>0$, we have that: